dominodatalab/cdk-cf-eks/convert/README.md

 ### Get AWS resources to import

-Then, we'll use `convert.py` to generate the Terraform import commands to import our AWS resources:
+Then, we'll use `convert.py` to generate the Terraform import blocks to import our AWS resources:

-    ./convert.py get-imports --region us-east-1 --stack-name mystack > terraform/imports.sh
+    ./convert.py get-imports --region us-east-1 --stack-name mystack > terraform/imports.tf

-### Initialize and import Terraform resources

-Change to the `terraform/` directory, and run the following two commands:

-    terraform init
-    bash imports.sh

-`imports.sh` will run *several* `terraform import` commands in a row.
-This is normal.

 ### Review and Configure Node Groups